 About the Institute

-The Savanna Institute is a 501(c)(3) nonprofit organization focused on production agroforestry in the Midwest US.
+The Savanna Institute is a 501(c)(3) nonprofit organization working to lay the groundwork for widespread agroforestry in the Midwest US.
 We work in collaboration with farmers and scientists to develop perennial food and fodder crops within multifunctional polyculture systems grounded in ecology and inspired by the savanna biome.
 The Savanna Institute strategically enacts this mission via research, education, and outreach.

-Our Case Study Program explores the potential of savanna-based farming systems to become ecologically sound, agriculturally productive, and economically viable alternatives to annual crop agriculture.
+Our Case Study Program explores the potential of agroforestry practices as ecologically sound, agriculturally productive, and economically viable alternatives to annual, row crop agriculture.
 We are currently working with farmers across the Midwest to study the conversion of their working farmland into diverse agroforestry operations.
 This research addresses the need to better understand and implement these farming systems at commercial scales.

 Beyond research, our mission includes education.
 We help farmers think through questions about planning a new enterprise, including forthright acknowledgment of risks involved.
 We direct them to educational resources, including other farmers in our network, and a directory we maintain of institutions and businesses that provide various kinds of technical assistance for farmers.
 In general, as farmers in the Case Study Program encounter roadblocks while establishing their new operations, we assist in maneuvering through them.
 As we have capacity, we visit farms for a land walk to go over the details of each farmer's plans, talk about the land’s history and characteristics, review their farm design plan including crop/plant choices and physical layout, consider the plan for implementation and maintenance, and discuss the Case Study Program.